Shaquem Griffin aggravates knee injury against Raiders, clouding future with Seahawks

 “My whole thing was, I just got back and usually I’m the guy that’s going to make a tackle on special teams, so I didn’t want to come back and not do that,” Griffin said.
 “My whole focus was if I got an opportunity, I got to shoot my shot and make sure I make it.”

-On Thursday, the second-year linebacker played solely on special teams throughout the first three quarters.
-His “shot” came on a tackle during punt coverage in the first half.
+On Thursday, the second-year linebacker played solely on special teams.

+His “shot” came on a tackle during punt coverage in the first half when he raced downfield to make a tackle on a 64-yard boot from Michael Dickson.

 “As soon as I seen him slow his speed down, that was my shot,” Griffin said.
 “I couldn’t miss it.
 I only had one opportunity to get it done, and I did it.”